 In addition to high levels of academic achievement, medical schools look for many traits in applicants.
 These include motivation, evidence of a commitment to serve others, responsibility, maturity, leadership, breadth of interest, good judgment and the ability to manage multiple tasks.
 These attributes may well be developed in activities beyond the classroom.
 Students are encouraged to participate actively but not to substitute activities for academic excellence.
 There are many volunteer opportunities available at Marquette.
 Community activities related to social concerns or health issues might be of particular interest to those who profess an interest in a health care career.
 When you apply to medical school, you will be asked about achievements during your undergraduate years, and that question will relate to attainments inside and outside the classroom.

 Do I need letters of recommendation?

 Yes.
 Letters of recommendation, which indicate personal knowledge of your abilities, are extremely important.
 Most medical schools require at least three academic letters (usually two from science professors and one from a non-science professor).
 In addition, some schools also request one or two non-academic letters.
-The College of Health Sciences Office of Pre-Health Studies provides a Letters of Recommendation Service.
-Ask the Pre-Health Professions Advisor for more information.
+The College of Health Sciences Office of Pre-health Studies provides a Letters of Recommendation Service.
+Ask the pre-health professions adviser for more information.

 Is financial aid available for medical schools?